zipa/gui.cs/docfx/docs/drawing.md

 ## View Drawing API

-A @Terminal.Gui.View will typically draw text when the @Terminal.Gui.Border.OnDrawContent(System.Drawing.Rectangle) is called (or the `DrawContent` event is received).
+Terminal.Gui apps draw using the @Terminal.Gui.View.Move and @Terminal.Gui.View.AddRune APIs. @Terminal.Gui.View.Move selects the column and row of the @Terminal.Gui.Cell and @Terminal.Gui.AddRune places the specified glyph in that cell using the @Terminal.Gui.Attribute that was most recently set via @Terminal.Gui.SetAttribute.
+The @Terminal.Gui.ConsoleDriver caches all changed Cells and efficiently outputs them to the terminal each iteration of the Application.
+In other words, Terminal.Gui uses deferred rendering.

 Outputting unformatted text involves:

-a) Moving the draw cursor using the `Move` API.
+a) Moving the draw cursor using @Terminal.Gui.ViewMove.
-b) Setting the attributes using `SetAttribute`.
+b) Setting the attributes using @Terminal.Gui.ViewSetAttribute`
-c) Outputting glyphs by calling `AddRune` or `AddStr`.
+c) Outputting glyphs by calling @Terminal.Gui.View.AddRune or @Terminal.Gui.View.AddStr

 Outputting formatted text involves: